NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

 - Use `git init` to initialise an empty git repository
 - Use `git status` for a summary of your repository
 - Git uses a two-step process for version control: `git add` and `git commit`
+- See the changes made to a file using `git diff`
+- Use `git log` to see a record of the commits that have been made
 - You can `add` and `commit` multiple files
 - Use `git push` and `git pull` to communicate with a remote repository
 - For some tasks the Github web interface is a useful alternative